cemc-oper/cemc-ecflow-tutorial-2023/doc/source/started/create-includes.rst

     date

+    # Defines the three variables that are needed for any
+    # communication with ecFlow
     export ECF_PORT=%ECF_PORT%    # The server port number export ECF_HOST=%ECF_HOST%
     export ECF_NODE=%ECF_HOST%    # The host name where the server is running